Classification and Checklist of Leeches (Phylum Annelida: Class Clitellata: Order Hirudinida) in North America north of Mexico

 4 Mack and Kvist (2019), using cytochrome c oxidase subunit I (COI) sequences from newly collected specimens of Glossiphonia complanata and Glossiphonia elegans from a broad geographic range covering southern Canada, parts of the U.S., Slovenia, and Croatia, confirm that G. complanata is likely confined to Europe.
 The species is phylogenetically distinct from G. elegans, which seems to exclusively inhabit North America.
 Please access their paper for additional information, and their emphasis for future research into the biogeography and population genetics of the genus Glossiphonia.

-5 Foote, Iwama, de Carle, and Kvist (2022) discussed the apparent global distribution of Theromyzon tessulatum and Th. maculosum – two species each with type localities in Europe – highlighting the collections of these taxa by Oosthuizen and Davies (1993) in North America considered to be morphologically identical to the European type specimens and thus suggesting conspecificity, and the possibility of as yet undiscovered cryptic diversity.
+5 Foote, Iwama, de Carle, and Kvist (2022) discussed the apparent global distribution of Theromyzon tessulatum and Th. maculosum – two species each with type localities in Europe.
+In this paper, Foote et al. highlighted the collections of these two taxa by Oosthuizen and Davies (1993) in North America considered to be morphologically identical to the European type specimens and thus suggesting conspecificity – and the possibility of as yet undiscovered cryptic diversity.
 Be sure to consult these two papers.

 Literature Cited and Selected References